Companion Dogs

 About the Bolognese

-The Bolognese is a small companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Bolognese is manageable for most owners.
+The Bolognese is a small companion dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Bolognese is manageable for most owners.
 Typically standing 9 to 12 inches tall at the shoulder and weighing 8 to 14 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Bolognese brings a distinct combination of traits that sets it apart.
 The Bolognese has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Bolognese loves being close to its people and forms strong bonds with every member of the household.